Complete convergence of message passing algorithms for some satisfiability problems: Introduction

-Comparing our results with the coding setting, the effectiveness of message passing algorithms for amplifying local information in order to decode codes close to channel capacity was recently established in a number of papers, e.g. ~\cite{LMSS98,RSU01}.
+The planted 3SAT model is also similar to LDPC codes in many ways.
+Both constructions are based on random factor graphs.
+In codes, the received corrupted codeword provides noisy information on a single bit or on the parity of a small number of bits of the original codeword.
+In $\PlantedDist$, $\varphi$ being the planted assignment, the clauses containing a variable $x_i$ provide noisy information on the polarity of $\varphi(x_i)$.
+Comparing our results with the coding setting, the effectiveness of message passing algorithms for amplifying local information in order to decode codes close to channel capacity was established in a number of papers, e.g.~\cite{LMSS98,RSU01}.
 Our results are similar in flavor, however the combinatorial analysis provided here allows to recover an assignment satisfying \emph{all} clauses, whereas in the random LDPC codes setting, message passing allows to recover only $1-o(1)$ fraction of the codeword correctly.
 In \cite{LMSS01} it is shown that for the erasure channel, all bits may be recovered correctly using a message passing algorithm, however in this case the LDPC code is designed so that message passing works for it.

-We on the other hand take a well known SAT distribution and analyze the performance of a message passing algorithm on it, without changing either of them to ease-up the analysis.
-Moreover, the SAT setting is more involved, as there are many assignments satisfying the formula, while for the erasure channel there is a unique codeword satisfying the combinatorial constraints given by the message.
+It is natural to ask whether our analysis can be extended to show that \textsf{Belief Propagation} (\textsf{BP}) finds a satisfying assignment to $\PlantedDist$ in the setting of Theorem \ref{ConvergenceThmMed}.
+Experimental results predict the answer to be positive.
+However our analysis of \textsf{WP} does not extend as is to \textsf{BP}.
+In \textsf{WP}, all warnings received by a variable (or by a clause) have equal weight, but in \textsf{BP} this need not be the case (there is a probability level associated with each warning).
+In particular, this may lead to the case where a small number of ``very" wrongly assigned variables ``pollute" the entire formula, a possibility that our analysis managed to exclude for the \textsf{WP} algorithm.